galaxyproject/galaxy-hub/src/news/2020-09-galaxy-update/index.md

 By Dave Clements

-It took 15 years, but with half of those publications appeared in the last 3 years.
-See what people are saying about Galaxy, and what that says about Galaxy and the Galaxy community.
+Ten thousand publications have used, referenced, extended and implemented Galaxy in the past 15 years.
+Half of those pubs appeared in just the last 3 years.
+Learn about this and other trends in the Galaxy community, as revealed by what we are publishing.

 <img class="card-img-bottom" src="/src/blog/2020-08-10k-pubs/top-20-slice.png" alt="Top 20 Galaxy Journals" />
 </div>